 The Editorial Board of SCRINIA SLAVONICA accepts all papers that haven’t previously been published elsewhere.
-Accepted texts must be of a quality that meets the scientific, i.e. professional standards of the journal.
+Accepted texts must be of a quality that meets the professional standards of the journal.

-The Editorial Board secures two independent peer reviews for each scientific paper that passes editorial evaluation.
+The Editorial Board provides two (exceptionally three) independent peer reviews for each scientific paper that undergoes editorial evaluation.
 SCRINIA SLAVONICA applies the double-blind review process common in the humanities, in which the editor doesn’t disclose the identity of the author to the reviewer nor vice versa.
-Editor-in-chief or the Editorial Board may reject an article without external review if they believe the topic of the article lies outside the focus of the journal, if the author clearly doesn’t respect ethic norms, if the article is of particularly poor quality, or if it doesn’t meet the minimal conditions for sending articles to the journal.
-Authors will be informed of the results of the review process, and are obliged to revise their article according to any suggestions, demands, and critiques made by the reviewers and editors, and mark all such changes.
+Editor-in-chief or the Editorial Board may reject an article without external review if they believe the topic of the article lies outside the focus of the journal, if the author clearly doesn’t respect ethic norms, if the article is of evidently poor quality, or if it doesn’t meet the minimal technical conditions for being accepted in a scholarly journal.
+Authors will be informed of the results of the review process, and are obliged to revise their article according to any suggestions, demands, and critiques made by the reviewers and editors (and mark all such changes if asked to do so).
 The revised texts will be made available to the reviewers upon their request.
-Reviewers give their opinion about the quality of the manuscript and suggest a category for the article, while the final decision regarding the article’s category is made by the Editorial Board, based on the chief editor’s and reviewers’ suggestions.
-Apart from peer-reviewed papers and book and periodical reviews, the journal also publishes other contributions, such as conference and exhibition reports, obituaries, notifications, etc.
+Reviewers give their opinion about the quality of the manuscript and suggest a category for the article, while the final decision regarding the article’s category is made by the Editorial Board, based on the Editor-in-chief’s and reviewers’ suggestions.
+Apart from peer-reviewed papers and book and journal reviews, SCRINIA SLAVONICA also publishes other contributions, such as conference and exhibition reports, obituaries, polemics, notifications, etc.

 COPE – Editorial ethics guide (in Croatian)